istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

  # omitted
 {{< /text >}}

-Remember the authorization policy only applies to workloads in the same namespace as the policy unless the policy is applied in the root namespace:
+Remember the authorization policy only applies to workloads in the same namespace as the policy, unless the policy is applied in the root namespace:

 * If you don't change the default root namespace value (i.e. `istio-system`), the above policy will apply to workloads with the `app: istio-ingressgateway` label in **every** namespace.

-* If you have changed the root namespace to a different value, the above policy will only apply to workloads with the `app: istio-ingressgateway` label only in the `istio-system` namespace.
+* If you have changed the root namespace to a different value, the above policy will only apply to workloads with the `app: istio-ingressgateway` label **only** in the `istio-system` namespace.

 ### Comparison

 The following table highlights the key differences between the old `v1alpha1` RBAC policies and the new `v1beta1` authorization policy.

 #### Feature